Porsche 996 GT2: Specs, History, and Buying Guide

 Clubsport versions command an additional premium of 30 to 50 percent over standard GT2 values.
 Paint-to-sample colors and documented service histories add further value.

-As one of the last analog, no-electronics GT cars Porsche made, the 996 GT2 is likely to continue appreciating.
+As one of the last underrated, analog, no-electronics GT cars Porsche made, the 996 GT2 is likely to continue appreciating.
+Underrated classic cars like this with low production numbers and a motorsport lineage consistently outperform broader collector car markets.
 The combination of Mezger engine, manual transmission, rear-wheel drive, and no electronic aids is something Porsche will never build again.

 Frequently Asked Questions

-How much horsepower does the 996 GT2 have?
+How much horsepower does the Porsche 911 GT2 have?

 Does the 996 GT2 have the IMS bearing issue?

 No, the 996 GT2 does not have the IMS bearing issue.
 It uses the Mezger engine, which is a completely different design from the M96 engine in the standard 996 Carrera.
-The Mezger is one of the most reliable Porsche engines ever built.
+The Mezger is among the most reliable Porsche engines ever built.

 Porsche produced approximately 1,287 units of the 996 GT2 between 2001 and 2003.